ahmadibrahim/REST-DOC/README.md

 -  Layered System
 -  Code on demand

 This document is intended to be used as a developer guide.
 It contains best practices to respect during the development of a REST based service oriented architecture.
-This guide focuses on the HTTP protocol exclusively and the JSON/XML data exchange formatsT
+This guide focuses on the HTTP protocol exclusively and the JSON/XML data exchange formats